sparsh1920/ERC-Summer-Assignment-2020/electronics/Readme(slave).txt

 the condition p isnt fullfilled.
 The catch is if you forget to put a period the message will not be sent.

-Right now the message stength is capped at 20 bytes so I tried to use sizeof(message) to initialize the string.
+I tried to use sizeof(message) to initialize the string.
 But what that is doing is only sending in 5 bytes of message data.
 If the message is more than 5 bytes, its dropping the rest.
-This funciton is restricting the value to 5.
+It hit me later that the string is passed as pointer so the size was capped at 5.
-I had to use .length function instead of sizeof(). solved!
+So I used the .length function.

-One more problem was that the pin I sent was limited to 7 bits only so any number greater than 127 would not work(as in one byte sent the first bit represents if you want the master to read(1) or write(0), the rest contains the data).
+One more problem was that the pin I sent was limited to 7 bits only so any number greater than 127 would not work(as in for every byte sent the first bit represents if you want the master to read(1) or write(0), the rest contains the data).
 So i converted the pin into a string which means each digit gets a space of 7 bits.